Road Trip Tasmania’s West Coast

 The West Coast Heritage Centre tells the story of the history and development of the West Coast and its rich pioneering past.
 All parts of the West Coast are represented in the comprehensive display of photographs, mining memorabilia and machinery.
 Included in your entry is access to the historic Gaiety Theatre.
 Built in 1898, the[…] Read More

-Tasmania’s West Coast Wilderness Railway is a unique railway journey through ancient rainforest that tells the story of rogues and rivals fighting for a share of untold riches.
-Due to COVID-19, we will recommence operating our half-day Rack and Gorge and Raft and Steam tours from Queenstown on Tuesday 22 September 2020.
-Journeys departing Strahan[…] Read More
+Tasmania’s West Coast Wilderness Railway is a unique railway journey through the ancient rainforest that tells the story of rogues and rivals fighting for a share of untold riches.
+When booking your rail journey, you are offered a choice of two comfortable carriage types.
+Heritage Carriages provide upholstered seating and snacks available for purchase along[…] Read More